jamil-shaikh/Employee-Satisfaction-Level-Prediction/README.md

 Data Preprocessing: Correct column names, define features and target, and handle categorical and numerical columns.
 Feature Engineering: Create new features to enhance model performance.
 Data Visualization: Visualize numerical and categorical features using seaborn and matplotlib.
-Model Training: Train a machine learning model using a pipeline with preprocessing and a decision tree regressor.
+Model Training: Train a machine learning model using a pipeline with preprocessing and a Random Forest regressor.
 Model Optimization: Optimize the model using Grid Search CV.
 Model Saving: Save the best model using joblib.